What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • large firms and corporations.

-The normative act obliges the participants of statistical observations to transfer information free of charge.
+The regulatory act obliges participants in statistical observations to provide information free of charge.
 Reporting must comply with government forms.
-When disclosing data classified as a commercial secret, respondents receive a guarantee of confidentiality.
-Such information is included in analytical materials in a generalized and depersonalized form.
+When disclosing data classified as a trade secret, respondents receive a guarantee of confidentiality.
+Such information is included in analytical materials in a generalized and impersonal form.

-Who and when submits a report to the Rosstat authorities can be found on the departmental website.
-The frequency of filling out unified forms depends on the industry, turnover and organizational form of business.
-Thus, legal entities are required to annually send financial and accounting documents to the statistical authorities.
+Who submits the report to Rosstat and when can be found on the departmental website.
+The frequency of filling out unified forms depends on the industry, turnover and organizational form of the business.
+Thus, legal entities are required to annually send financial and accounting documents to statistical authorities.
 The requirement is enshrined in Article 18 of Law 402-FZ.

 Important!
 Employers submit information on the average number of employees annually.
 The document is accepted by territorial tax inspectorates, and then the data is transferred to Rosstat.

 Entrepreneurs must fill out questionnaires during continuous observation - once every 5 years.
-In addition, merchants will need to work with forms when they enter the selective monitoring list.
-The next time reports will be collected for 2020.
-Now merchants will need to work with the forms only if they are included in the selective monitoring list.
+In addition, merchants will need to work with forms when they are included in the selective monitoring list.
+Next time reports will be collected for 2020.
+Now, merchants will need to work with forms only if they are included in the selective monitoring list.

 Where to find out about the obligation to submit reports to Rosstat

-Statistical bodies are gradually abandoning the traditional notification procedure.
-Until 2015, the persons included in the list of respondents were sent a letter.
-The notification was accompanied by forms for entering information and detailed instructions.
+Statistical authorities are gradually abandoning the traditional notification procedure.
+Until 2015, persons included in the list of respondents were sent a letter.
+The notice was accompanied by forms for entering information and detailed instructions.
 Government Decree No. 381 amended the regulations.
 Now all forms are published on the Rosstat website.
-Paper forms are sent to the respondent only upon written request.
+Paper forms will only be sent to the respondent upon written request.

-Help, where and how to find out about the duties, can be obtained on the global network.
-A special service http://statreg.gks.ru answers what reports should be submitted.
+Information on where and how to learn about responsibilities can be obtained on the World Wide Web.
+A special service http://statreg.gks.ru answers what kind of reporting needs to be submitted.
 The program is free and operates around the clock.
 Accessing it does not require registration or the use of an electronic signature.

 Continuous and selective observations

-Information is collected for further processing in two ways.
-Rosstat conducts a large-scale study no more than once every 5 years ().
+Collection of information for subsequent processing is carried out using two methods.
+Rosstat conducts large-scale research no more than once every 5 years ().
 The event covers all regions of the country and economic sectors.
 The goal is an objective assessment of the development of small and medium-sized businesses.

 The last continuous observation was in 2016.
 Information for the previous 12 months was collected in paper form and through a special web service.
 The survey covered the following areas: